| [feed.htm]

 people. -Harry S. Truman (former CPL and CPT), addresses 1945-1953,

-Harry S. Truman: The Man from Missouri, pp. 7, 27, 51
+Harry S. Truman: The Man from Missouri, pp. 7, 27, 51 Once a person has undergone great trials and come through victorious,

 then throughout his life he draws strength from this victory. -Marshal